pcolangelo73/webpack-powerhour/readme.txt

     - Relative paths
         - Less loader public path

-P05 - Plugins (Define, Uglify, Provide)

-- Plugins:
-    - Define plugin (process.env.NODE_ENV for react)
+P05 - Use define plugin to set NODE_ENV for react
-    - Uglify config
+    - Use provide plugin to load moment
+    - Use uglify plugin to set uglify options

-Hot Reloader
+P06 - Hot Reloader?

-Hashing
+P07 - Hashing?